 Around the world, women are the glue that holds the social care system together.
 COVID-19 has highlighted the vital importance of their work and the super-human nature of their commitment.

-On the first International Women’s Day since the pandemic really reached our shores, let’s take the day to celebrate this unbelievable contribution, reflect on the inequalities that exist and start a conversation about how to address them.
+So, let’s take the day to celebrate this unbelievable contribution, reflect on the inequalities that exist and start a conversation about how to address them.

 Representing the elderly in parliament